iperez-dev/financial-pro/README.md

    - Transaction details
 5. Download the report as PDF

-## Excel File Requirements
+## File Requirements

-Your Excel file should contain at least two columns:
+Your Excel or CSV file should contain at least two columns:
 - **Description**: Transaction descriptions
 - **Amount**: Transaction amounts (numeric)